jyutzler/Bridge-Systems/Competitive/Negative/BelowGame.md

 ### Negative Doubles
 The negative double is used through 4♦ promising four cards (at least) in an unbid major.
 Bidding a major in competition shows a five-card or longer suit and strength suitable to the level.
-With insufficient points, double may also be used with a five-card suit.
+With insufficient high-card strength for a free bid, double may also be used with a five-card or longer suit.

    * 1♣ — (1♦) — Double = 4–4 or better in the majors.
    * 1♦ — (1♥) — Double = exactly four spades (1♠ promises at least five).